 Tell Congress: Vote Against the Return of Earmarks

-The House of Representatives is expected to vote in the first quarter of 2017 to lift the moratorium on earmarks that has been in place since fiscal year 2011.
+The House of Representatives is expected to vote in the second quarter of 2017 to lift the moratorium on earmarks that has been in place since fiscal year 2011.

 The wasteful and corruptive practice of earmarking resulted in members of Congress squandering $323 billion in taxpayer funds since 1991 on self-serving, pork-barrel projects like Alaska’s “Bridge to Nowhere,” Iowa’s indoor tropical rain forest, North Carolina’s teapot museum, and studies on goth culture in Missouri.